brianguenter/Julia-Programming-Workflow/Workflow.md

 If you are a less experienced programmer the file you will create in this section is all you will need.
 More advanced programmers will want to also look at the Advanced setup.jl file section.

 On linux the startup file is located at `~\.julia\config\startup.jl`.
-Create the `config` directory if it doesn't exist.
+On Windows the file will be at `C:\Users\YourUserName\.julia\config\startup.jl` Create the `config` directory if it doesn't already exist.
 Create a file named `startup.jl` in this directory and copy this text to it.

 ```
 using Pkg